hannahcclark/comp116-hclark/pcaps/README.md

 7. 6 files were transferred.

 8. COaqQWnU8AAwX3K.jpg

    CDkv69qUsAAq8zN.jpg

    CNsAEaYUYAARuaj.jpg

    CLu-m0MWoAAgjkr.jpg

    CKBXgmOWcAAtc4u.jpg

    CJoWmoOUkAAAYpx.jpg

 9. See other files in directory for extracted contents

+## Set 2

+10. There are 77982 packets in this set.

+11. 1 plaintext account was found in this set

+12. I used ettercap -T -r set2.pcap to output all packets, and piped that to grep several times using different account related keywords: user, pass, pswd, pwd, login, USER, PASS, PSWD, PWD, LOGIN.

+13. Username: larry@radsot.com, Password: Z3lenzmej, Protocol: IMAP, IP address: 87.120.13.118, Domain: neterra.net, Port: 143

+14. 1 of 1 pair is legitmate.